katasc22/AIR2023/README.md

 # AIR2023
 ## Experiment AIR23
 ### Comparing Different Approaches to Multlingual Retrieval
-Comparing the different approaches for cross-lingual information retrieval.
+* Overcome language barriers
+* Enhance user accessibility
+### Research Questions
+* What is the most convenient approach to retrieve documents from multilingual queries?
-* How do different cross-lingual retrieval approaches perform in comparison to each other?
+* How do different cross-lingual information retrieval approaches perform in comparison to each other?
-* Does a monolingual model that translates the query outperform a pretrained multlingual model?
-* What are tradeoffs between the three different approaches we compared within our project?
+* What are tradeoffs between the chosen methods?
 ## Getting started
 pip install --upgrade ir_datasets